raspy135/Qun-synthesizer/README.md

 Button 1 to 7: Change bank 1 to 7

-Pressing Button 1 to 7 and changing dial : Copy bank to other bank.
+Pressing Button 1 to 7 and changing dial: Copy bank to other bank.
 It's useful when you want to make a new bank by using existing data.
 If you want to cancel the operation, turn to the end, then "NONE" will be indicated as the destination.

 Button 8: Save all banks to flash memory.
 Otherwise sequencer changes will not be saved when power is off.